jerryshi042003/jerryshi042003/README.md

 ## "Data Scientist"
 is a means to explore my interests in tennis, transportation, and streaming.
 I want to learn about the entire data pipeline and its product cycle.
 It is enriching to keep learning skills outside my expertise.
 I am easily excited by the passion of others, and

-*I am seeking out a experienced startup founder/manager to work with.*
+*I am seeking a experienced startup founder/manager to work with.*

 ### Check Out the Projects